KANKAKEE, IL. (ECWd) –

 September 14, 2018, the newly created position of Transportation Director was posted.
 See Exhibit A.

-September 19, 2018, Karen Johnson submitted her application for the Transportation Director position.
+September 19, 2018, Karen Johnston submitted her application for the Transportation Director position.
 See Exhibit B.

 September 25, 2018, Interviews for the position of Transportation Director were conducted.
 Interview Committee consisted of current School District employees.
 See Exhibit C.